 Germination Temperature: Optimum soil temperatures 70-85ºF.

 Seed Sowing Depth: 1/4” deep

 Starting Indoors: 6 weeks before the last frost.
 Provide 75-80ºF soil temperatures.
 Sow 2-3 seeds per cell/pot, thin to the strongest seedling, or use the 20 Row seedling flat, transplanting into individual pots when seedlings get their 3rd set of leaves.
-Fertilize the seedlings every 7-10 days with a liquid or water-soluble fertilizer, diluted to ¼ of suggested measurement.
+Fertilize the seedlings every 7-10 days with a liquid or water-soluble fertilizer, diluted to ¼ of the suggested measurement.
 Transplant out after the last frost.
 Space 24-36" apart

 Sowing Outdoors: Only in areas with very long growing seasons.
 Sow after the last frost.

 Harvest: When fruit is red (or color of the variety planted) and firm.